Why Book Royal Palace of Madrid Tickets with us?

 Yes, the Royal Palace of Madrid hosts special events and ceremonies.
 It is a venue for state banquets, official receptions, and royal ceremonies.
 One of the most popular events is the annual Pascua Militar, a military celebration held on January 6th.
 Also, the Changing of the Guard ceremony takes place at the main entrance, attracting visitors with its tradition.

-The Royal Palace of Madrid tickets cost between €8 to €17.
+The Royal Palace of Madrid ticket price is between €30 to €40.
 However, the tickets price may vary depending on factors like age, residency, or whether you opt for visiting additional areas like the Royal Armory or Campo del Moro Gardens.

 Yes, when you book your tickets online, you’ll get good deals and discounts on the ticket price for children and senior citizens.
 By booking your tickets online, you can skip the long queues and secure your visit at your preferred date and time.